-NOTE: In most situations, we suggest that these two parameters be equal.
-Sometimes (especially in variable-composition calculations) it may be useful to specify initialPopSize to be larger than populationSize.
+Note: In most situations, we suggest that these two parameters be equal.
+Sometimes (especially in variablecomposition calculations) it may be useful to specify initialPopSize to be larger than populationSize.
 It is also possible to have a smaller initialPopSize, if one wants to produce the first generation from seed structures.

-variable bestFrac

-Meaning: Fraction of the current generation that shall be used to produce the next generation.
+bestFrac Fraction of the current generation that shall be used as potential parents to produce the next generation.